 The case is a continuation of running attempts over the past five years to reign in claims that the President has unchecked powers to authorize the National Security Agency (NSA) to spy on the electronic communications of Americans.
 The process was first brought into the light of the day in December 2005 by New York Times’ reporters James Risen and Eric Lichtenblau.
 However, even then Risen and Lichtenblau’s coverage had been held back for a year because of the NYT’s deference to Bush Administration assertions that publication threatened national security (see mea culpa by NYT public editor Byron Calame, Jan.
 1, 2006).

 Despite being found to run afoul of existing law and the Constitution (see below), nobody ever put a stake through the heart of the Bush Administration’s illegal warrantless surveillance program.
-Instead, it has been continued by the Obama administration and given a retroactive legal footing with the 2008 Foreign Intelligence Security Amendments Act.
+Instead, it has been continued by the Obama administration and given a retroactive legal footing with the 2008 Foreign Intelligence Surveillance Amendments Act.
 Consequently, the electronic surveillance of communications of Americans making international phone calls and using the internet to correspond with others outside the country is likely still alive and well, complete with secret data rooms and dedicated network connections linking all of the major U.S. telecom companies main switching centres to the NSA.

 For those interested in a fuller treatment of the issues involved up until late 2007, I published an article in the International Communication Gazette in 2008.
 You can find it here.